 Kim is known as an actors director with the uncanny ability to illicit incredibly raw performances from cast.
 She has also directed Australian police series Rush, short films, documentaries, including the feature-length documentary Naked on the Inside (Showtime, Sundance Channel, CBC, SBS).
 Kim has a MA with Honours in Film and TV Directing from the AFTRS and also graduated The Journey at The Actors Centre in Sydney.
 Kim also studied acting for an additional year under the tutelage of Eric Morris of American New Theatre in Hollywood.
 Kim has produced and directed over a dozen award winning short films that have screened at renowned festivals including Cannes, London, Sydney and on TV around the globe.

-Kim now lives in the US and is represented by Gersh and represented by RGM in Australia.
+Kim is Australian but lives in the US.
+Kim is represented by Gersh in the US, and RGM in Australia.

 Kim recently wrote an article for the Arts Website TALKHOUSE.
 Read it here: https://www.talkhouse.com/youre-too-much/